cako/blog/_posts/2018-03-09-julia-fortran.md

 gfortran basic_example.f95 -o basic_example.so -shared -fPIC
 {% endhighlight %}

-As the documentation states, we must ensure that a shared library with position independent code (PIC) is used.
+As the documentation states, we must ensure that a shared library with position-independent code ([PIC](https://en.wikipedia.org/wiki/Position-independent_code)) is used.
 After that, we ideally would be able to call it from Julia with

 {% highlight julia %}
 ccall((:dot, "./basic_example.so"), ...
 {% endhighlight %}

 Unfortunately that is not the case: one must use Fortran symbol name of the function, which is unlikely to be `dot` as Fortran [generates mangled names](https://en.wikipedia.org/wiki/Name_mangling#Fortran).
+In order to address that we must find the symbol name.
+A quick way to do that in Linux is to use the `nm` command, which lists the names of symbols in a library:

+{% highlight bash %}
+nm basic_example.so | grep dot
+{% endhighlight %}

+On my machine this returns `__basic_example_MOD_dot`, which is the name which should be used in the `ccall`.
+In the next example we will see how we can bypass name mangling.

+Now we have to worry about variable types.
+The output is `real` and the inputs are: single `integer`, two `real` arrays.
+C has system independent `float`s which are nicely matched to Julia types such as `Float32` or its alias `Cfloat`.
+In Fortran that is not the case, our Fortran `real` most likely means `real*4`, which is equivalent to `Float32`, but we cannot be 100% sure, as it is architechture and compile dependent and could be for example `real*8`.
+The same goes for `integer` which most likely means `integer*4`, but can also mean `integer*2`.
+For now, we will just assume that `real` is a `Float32` and `integer` is an `Int32`.
+Our `dot` function should then real

+{% highlight julia %}
+ccall((:__basic_example_MOD_dot, "./basic_example.so"), Float32, (Ref{Int32}, Ref{Float32}, Ref{Float32}), ...
+{% endhighlight %}

+As per advised by the documentation, we should pass `Ref`s when the memory is allocated by Julia (our case), as opposed to `Ptr` when it is allocated by the other language.
+We are now nearly there and all we have to do is create some input and pass that to the `ccall`:

+{% highlight julia %}
+x = Float32[1,2,3,4]
+y = Float32[1,1,1,1]
+n = Int32[4]
+{% endhighlight %}

+The arrays are straightforward, this is how you usually allocate arrays.
+This is because the Fortran `ccall` demands passing references (or pointers) which is fine for arrays, because they are passed by reference.
+An integer variable, on the other hand, is not bound to the reference of the variable, but to the value itself.
+Therefore, to make our lives easier, we will just encase it within an `Int32` array.
+With all that in mind, our `ccall` will look like:

+{% highlight julia %}
+ccall((:__basic_example_MOD_dot, "./basic_example.so"), Float32, (Ref{Int32}, Ref{Float32}, Ref{Float32}), n, x, y)
+{% endhighlight %}

+This should return `10.0`.

+# Slightly better example

+If your Fortran code is part of a well established library, especially one which interacts with other languages, it is possible that your code uses C bindings.
+Alternatively, you have some pull on how the code is written and you can add that yourself.
+In this case, the following code pattern essentially works for me.

+{% highlight julia %}
+module better_example
+    use, intrinsic :: iso_c_binding
+    implicit none
+    contains

+    subroutine dot(n, x, y, a) bind(c, name="better_dot")
+        integer, intent(in) :: n
+        real(c_double), dimension(n), intent(in) :: x, y
+        real(c_double), intent (out) :: a
+        integer :: i
+        a = 0.
+        do i=1, n
+            a  = a + x(i)*y(i)
+        end do
+    end subroutine dot
+end module better_example
+{% endhighlight %}

+The first difference we notice is the use of [`iso_c_binding`](https://gcc.gnu.org/onlinedocs/gfortran/ISO_005fC_005fBINDING.html).
+This creates named constants which are equivalent to their C types.
+In  multilanguage setting, it sets a standard dialect to be spoken by all.
+The second difference is the use of `bind` after the `subroutine` definition.
+This ensures that the `subroutine` can be accessed by C functions.
+Conveniently, it also means that we can name the structure without the standard mangling.
+I chose to call it `better_dot`, but omitting `name=` in this case would just result in `dot`.